bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-24-diary-for-my-father-and-mother.md

+---
+layout: post
+title: Diary for My Father and Mother<br>(Napló apámnak, anyámnak)
+published: true
+date: 2021-07-24
+readtime: true
+categories: ['ORDINARY PEOPLE, EXTRAORDINARY LIVES<br>THE CINEMA OF MÁRTA MÉSZÁROS']
+tags: [Drama]
+metadata: 'Hungary, 1990, 115 mins<br> Director: Márta Mészáros'
+pdf: '2021-07-24-diary-for-my-father-and-mother.pdf'
+---

 ‘Why do we have to lie?’
 Juli asks friends in Moscow.
 Initially prevented from returning to Budapest during the 1956 uprising, she urgently wants to connect with those she loves.

-Márta Mészáros’ camera observes ordinary people becoming victims of circumstance; in particular, caught between family and politics, János
-(Jan Nowicki) shows the fragility of survival.
-Watch out for the outstanding
-New Year party scene full of artifice, denial and hope.<br>
+Márta Mészáros’ camera observes ordinary people becoming victims of circumstance; in particular, caught between family and politics, János (Jan Nowicki) shows the fragility of survival.
+Watch out for the outstanding New Year party scene full of artifice, denial and hope.<br>
 **bfi.org.uk**

 _Diary for My Father and Mother_ is particularly striking for its full-blown assault on the Soviet Union (albeit from a historical perspective) in a way that would previously have been unthinkable in anything from a Warsaw Pact country.